mlopes/marco-lopes.com/articles/_posts/2019/2019-06-21-Abstracting-Over-Effect-Types.md

 ad hoc polymorphism (inheritance).
 In Haskell you define a type class using the keyword `class`, you can then define type class instances with the keyword `instance` or, if it's possible to derive the type class for a type, using the `deriving` keyword.
-In Scala declaring type classes is quite an ugly workaround. [^2]
+In Scala declaring type classes is quite a ugly workaround. [^2]

 The intuition for a type class can be, in my opinion, better explained by